 25. The World Is Not Enough (1999)

-Any Bond fan will tell you that there are no "bad" Bond films; it's just that some titles cause you to drift in and out of consciousness on the couch.
-Almost nothing in Pierce Brosnan's third at-bat is remarkable.
-Despite some great ideas on paper -- a slowly dying adversary who can't feel pain!
-The gorgeous, damsel-in-distress Bond girl is secretly the villain! -- its execution is not enough either, delivered like a boring tray of beige leftovers by a drowsy lunch lady.
-Points for a rousing pre-title sequence on the Thames, and a decent title song by Garbage.
+What we said last year: "The worst Bond films are the unremarkable ones, and almost nothing in Pierce Brosnan's third at-bat is remarkable.
+Despite some great ideas on paper -- a slowly-dying adversary who can't feel pain!
+The gorgeous, damsel-in-distress Bond girl is secretly the villain! -- the execution is bored and boring, delivered like a tepid tray of beige leftovers by a drowsy lunch lady.
+Points for a rousing pre-title sequence on the Thames, and a decent title song by Garbage."

 24. Tomorrow Never Dies (1997)